-All of Alvopetro's natural gas is processed through the Facility owned by Enerflex under the terms of the Gas Treatment Agreement.
-As the Facility is owned and operated by Enerflex, although Alvopetro has full control over the gas processed within the Facility, Alvopetro does not have full control over the detailed operations of the Facility.
+All of Alvopetro's natural gas is processed through the Facility owned and operated by Enerflex under the terms of the Gas Treatment Agreement.
+Although Alvopetro has full control over the gas processed within the Facility, Alvopetro does not have full control over the detailed operations of the Facility.
 From time to time, the Facility may discontinue or decrease operations either as a result of normal servicing requirements or as a result of unexpected events.
 While the GSA allows for scheduled downtime and routine maintenance, should such downtime be unplanned or extend for longer than anticipated, this could have a material adverse impact on the Company's operations and could give rise to ship or pay penalties under the GSA if the Company is unable to meet its firm production requirements.
 The terms of the Gas Treatment Agreement include strict availability requirements and downtime credits to minimize Alvopetro's costs associated with reduced processing; however, such credits may not fully offset costs incurred by Alvopetro due to ship or pay obligations under the GSA.